Hextator/KIUWeaponEditor/README.md

 7. B - Reset current slot (3.0 for stars, Mod ID = the maximum mod ID divided by 2 for mods).
 The resetting of the current slot does not occur with "alternate mode" enabled; instead:
 	* Having the type or model slot selected duplicates the current weapon (this change will not be reflected until the fusion grid menu is refreshed, such as by re-entering it or performing a fusion)
 	* Having the ranged or melee star slots selected resets the current weapon to v100
-	* Having an affix slot selected should sort the weapon's modifiers (not yet implemented)
+	* Having an affix slot selected sorts the weapon's modifiers

 # License
 1. You may use the parts of this software shared in this repository, but you must be aware of how you can donate to my well being, and that I am not very healthy, and very much in need of financial support.
 To that end, you may: [become my patron on ![P](https://i.imgur.com/5URQWRR.png)atreon](https://www.patreon.com/hextator)